 Of course, every business will need to deal with the effects differently.
 But it’s the thought process that counts.
 Long-term thinking will improve short-term decision making.
 Just as short-term thinking will create mayhem in long-term outcomes.

 Keep people busy, keep business running, and put yourself in an improved situation to continue the best you can once things return to normal.

 I’m sure you have a project you can go and execute.
 Or take one from the checklist.
 If you need help with where you should start or how to execute properly, efficiently and cost-effectively right now, reach out to me.

-Drew Arthur is the Managing Director of Micronet Systems and is focused on helping business leaders overcome inefficient sales, inventory, and customer relationship management practices by leveraging cutting edge technology.
+Robert Butler is the Managing Director of Micronet Systems and is focused on helping business leaders overcome inefficient sales, inventory, and customer relationship management practices by leveraging cutting edge technology.
 If you want to discuss how to best spend your downtime improving business processes, you can reach out via email here.